open5e/open5e/source/monsters/tome-of-beasts/Q/qwyllion.rst

 **Nauseating Aura.** The qwyllion is nauseatingly corrupt.
-Any creature that starts its turn within 20 feet of the qwyllion must succeed on a DC 14 Constitution saving throw or be poisoned for 1d8 rounds.
-If a creature that’s already poisoned by this effect fails the saving throw again, it becomes incapacitated instead, and a creature already incapacitated by the qwyllion drops to 0 hit points if it fails the saving throw.
+Any creature that starts its turn within 20 feet of the qwyllion must succeed on a DC 14 Constitution saving throw or be :ref:`srd:poisoned` for 1d8 rounds.
+If a creature that’s already poisoned by this effect fails the saving throw again, it becomes :ref:`srd:incapacitated` instead, and a creature already incapacitated by the qwyllion drops to 0 hit points if it fails the saving throw.
 A successful saving throw renders a creature immune to the effect for 24